 Please take good care of any equipment we provide to you.
 You may need to pay for a repair or a replacement if equipment is damaged or lost/stolen.
 Further information will be given when we provide such equipment to you.

 It’s really important that you make suitable arrangements for the payment of your fees.
 We will try to support you and direct you to appropriate sources of help should you experience financial difficulties but, ultimately, we’ll expect you to plan well and pay on time.
 Occasionally, we need to apply sanctions for non-payment of course fees.

-The University will use all reasonable endeavours to deliver your course in accordance with the descriptions applied to it in the online prospectus for the academic year in which you begin your course.
+The University will use all reasonable endeavours to deliver your course in accordance with the descriptions applied to it in the Key Facts for the academic year in which you begin your course.
 However, the University is entitled to make reasonable changes to ensure the University delivers the best quality of educational experience to you.

 Some examples of these changes include:

-If the University changes your course in a fundamental way and you are not satisfied with the changes, you will be offered the opportunity to withdraw from the programme and, if required, reasonable support to transfer to another provider.
-It should be noted that this is without prejudice to your statutory right of cancellation and to any other remedy which you would be entitled by law to seek.
+If the University changes your course or Contract in a fundamental way and you are not satisfied with the changes, you will be offered the opportunity to withdraw from the programme and, if required, reasonable support to transfer to another provider.
+It should be noted that this is without prejudice to your legal right of cancellation and to any other remedy which you would be entitled by law to seek.

 If you create intellectual property rights (IPR) during your studies or research, the standard position is that you will own such rights, unless: